drawk-cab/d4/README.md

 ### Programs are run iteratively.

-A typical run will consist of many interations of the supplied code.
+The entire program is run every time the machine needs a new sample.
+If your sample rate is 44.1kHz, the program will run 44100 times every second.

 The iteration number is available in the built-in word `T`.

-Built-in words `S`, `BPM`, `HZ` convert `T` to time units based on a supplied sample rate (default 22050)
+Built-in words `S` and `BPM` convert `T` to common time durations, to build sequences.

 Use `KEEP` to define a value to be used later: `75 KEEP my_var` Retrieve with `my_var?`